WHAT IS A COUNTER-DEPTH REFRIGERATOR?

 There are four main styles of counter-depth refrigerators – French door, side-by-side, top-freezer and bottom-freezer.

 Side-by-side refrigerator models have two doors extending the full height of the fridge.
-One side is the refrigerator and the other side is the freezer.
+One side is the refrigerator and the other, narrow side is the freezer.
+Some side-by-side refrigerators feature narrower doors to help maximize space in smaller kitchens.

 A more traditional style, the top-freezer refrigerator has a freezer on top and a fridge below.
 The refrigerator and freezer doors can open to the right or left depending on the model you choose.